ssh4net/UnRAWer/README.md

 Limitations
 -------
-For this moment all EXIF meta-data are lost on output files.
-To speed up (up to 10%) the process, UnRAWer uses libraw buffer reading directly, that not supported in OpenImageIO libraw plugin, and metadata conversion between libraw and OpenImageIO is not implemented yet.
+For this moment, all EXIF meta-data is not supported in Jpeg XL output files.

 User Manual
 -------